August 10, 2021

 - Additional information from the Probate and Family Court.

 Need Even More Help?

 Should you need more resources to calculate or reach agreement on child support, MWI can help even further.
-We discuss child support and divorce resources as part of our divorce and family (never married parents, post-divorce) services.
+We discuss child support and divorce resources as part of our divorce and family (never married parents, post-divorce) services and during our court-approved mandatory Parent Education Programs for parents seeking divorce.
 Depending on the needs of our clients, MWI mediators can also help parents explore and reach agreement on:

 - Parenting Schedules